 - a Matching Portfolio, which is composed of a Liability Driven Investment portfolio, a short-dated buy and maintain credit portfolio, an asset backed securities portfolio and the Buy-in Policies; and - a Growth Portfolio, which is composed of equities, diversified growth investments and absolute return bond investments.

-The allocation to the Growth Portfolio as at 30 June 2020 was broadly 22% of the overall assets including the Buy-in Policies, or about 32% of the assets excluding the Buy-in Policies.
+The strategic allocation is 75% to the Matching Portfolio and 25% to the Growth Portfolio of the overall assets excluding the Buy-in Policies.